vwadhwa3/ReactLearn/README.md

 uswState
 useParams

+useRef

-controlled and uncontrolled comp  ?
+controlled  vs uncontrolled components ?

+when child components is contyrolled by its parents component is called controlled

+when child has its state it is uncontrolled components